In today’s noisy world, choosing what to care about is essential.

 More importantly, what would change if he doesn’t like me?

 14. Jealousy.
-Judgements.
+Judgments.
 Proving ourselves better.

 How could he get promoted within five years of his corporate career?
 I am sure he was done favors.
-She is so fit but I think she is having an affair with her instructor.
-They went on a vacation to New Zealand but they do not even pay their workers.
+She is so fit, but I think she is having an affair with her instructor.
+They went on a vacation to New Zealand, but they do not even pay their workers.

 We judge everything and anything.
 Social media aids us.

 This gossip makes us feel better, momentarily.
 But overall, it leads to jealousy, negativity, and unhappiness.
 It does not add any value.

 Shed off jealousy.
 Instead, get inspired.
 Focus on your growth.
 If another human could do it, you can too.
 And don’t forget — you might not even care for those things.